idvorkin/idvorkin.github.io/_d/time-off-11-2022.md

 ### Biking

-- Don't think so, will be in canada.
+- ☐ Ride a citi bike

 ### Ballooning

 - ☐ Bring lots of balloons and manual pump
-- ☐ Make some balloons for kids at the airport
+- ☑  Make some balloons for kids at the airport

 ### Joy Activities